 Grab some time with other students, make connections and find out more about the Student Zone at Devoted.

-We will be focusing specifically on how our creativity can be used FOR the church and how it can be a gift FROM the church.
+They focussed on how our creativity can be used FOR the church and how it can be a gift FROM the church.

 Jez currently heads up Kaleidoscope, which is our network of creativity that stretches across ChristCentral.
 He lives in Stoke on Trent with his wife Bex and their three small children.